use-inkubator/Ecosystem-Grants/applications/bluesky.md

 | 7. | Articles | We will publish article 2 of 3 using the same technical showcase focusing on ink! smart contract upgrade flow, ease of upgradability and flexibility.
 Can publish the blog in Medium in English, or recommended medium to target designated audiences |

-### Milestone 3 —  Gas usage / performance benchmarks compared, ink!+WASM vs Solidity+EVM, Publish Article 3/3
+### Milestone 3 —  Gas usage / performance benchmarks compared, ink!+Wasm vs Solidity+EVM, Publish Article 3/3

 - **Estimated Duration:** 2 month
 - **FTE:**  3+